-At the Law Offices of Alan M. Cohen LLC, our ultimate goal is to provide our clients’ justice by helping them recover their debt payments through aggressive judgment enforcement.
+At the Law Offices of Alan M. Cohen & Associates LLC, our ultimate goal is to provide our clients’ justice by helping them recover their debt payments through aggressive judgment enforcement.
 Our experienced collection attorneys use a variety of debt collection tools — including supplementary process — strategically and cumulatively according to the case to ensure that debt payments are recovered efficiently in a timely manner.

 To help you recover your debt payments, we comprehensively investigate about your debtor’s assets such as properties, and bank accounts.
 If and when needed, post judgment, we would also file an application for supplementary process.

 Supplementary process is a debt collection technique that focuses on obtaining court ordered debt payments of a prior judgment.
 For this legal action to be executed, a supplementary process complaint is filed.